chris-lawton/low-level-views/src/pages/index.md

     United Kingdom.

-    Registered with the Civil Aviation Authority, I have a current Permission for Commercial Operations from them (registration number UAS 10365).
+    Registered with the Civil Aviation Authority, I have held a Permission for Commercial Operations for 2 years and now hold an A2 Certificate of Competence.

     Why not have a look at my portfolio so you can see the type of work I have